-Objective

-Endogenous digoxin has been related to hemispheric dominance.
+Objective: Endogenous digoxin has been related to the pathogenesis of schizophrenia, autism and primary seizure disorder.
 The possibility of endogenous digoxin synthesis by actinide based primitive organism like archaea with a mevalonate pathway and cholesterol catabolism was considered.

-Methods

-10 normal individuals each of right handed and left hemispheric dominant group, left handed and right hemispheric dominant group and amphidextrous and bihemispheric dominant individuals were included in the study.
-Cholesterol substrate was added to the plasma of the patients and the generation of cytochrome F420, free RNA, free DNA, polycyclic aromatic hydrocarbon, hydrogen peroxide, serotonin, pyruvate, ammonia, glutamate, cytochrome C, hexokinase, ATP synthase, HMG CoA reductase, digoxin and bile acids were studied.
+Methods: 10 cases each of schizophrenia, autism and primary seizure disorder before starting treatment and 10 age and sex matched healthy controls from general population were chosen for the study.
+Cholesterol substrate was added to the plasma of the patients and the generation of cytochrome F420, free RNA, free DNA, polycyclic aromatic hydrocarbon, hydrogen peroxide, serotonin, pyruvate, ammonia, glutamate, cytochrome C, hexokinase, ATP synthase, HMG CoA redutase, digoxin and bile acids were studied.
 The changes with the addition of antibiotics and rutile to the patient's plasma were also studied.
+The statistical analysis was done by ANOVA.